These days more and more people try to find products that are made with sustainable materials.

 If that’s the case, only get the Hario V60 wood stand set or the V60 ceramic dripper.

-With time you will likely get excited about improving the taste of your coffee and you’ll find the investment in other accessories reasonable.
+With time you will likely get curious about improving the taste of your homemade coffee and you’ll find the investment in other accessories reasonable.

 With all being said, the Hario V60 plastic-free coffee-making set is perfect for anyone who wants to make a satisfying cup of coffee at home.